ServiceNow/WorkArena/README.md

 https://github.com/ServiceNow/WorkArena/assets/2374980/68640f09-7d6f-4eb1-b556-c294a6afef70

+## ⚠️ Pre-Release warning ⚠️
+Please note that the WorkArena benchmark is still undergoing minor bug fixes and updates, which may cause discrepancies with results reported in our latest arXiv preprint.
+We plan to release soon a stable version of WorkArena v0.1.0 with enhanced stability, and a final version v1.0.0 with a new suite of tasks.

 ## Benchmark Contents

-At the moment, WorkArena includes `23,150` task instances drawn from `29` tasks that cover the main components of the ServiceNow user interface.
+At the moment, WorkArena includes `18,050` task instances drawn from `29` tasks that cover the main components of the ServiceNow user interface.
 The following videos show an agent built on `GPT-4-vision` interacting with every such component.
 As emphasized by our results, this benchmark is not solved and thus, the performance of the agent is not always on point.

 ### Knowledge Bases